kuanyuchen123/REST-API/README.md

 A simple REST API built with Flask

 Functionalities:
-* GET - get record from database
+* GET - get a record from database / get all key values from database
 * POST - post record to database
 * PUT - update record in database
 * DELETE - delete record in database